 This function requires to set a pull timeout callback.
 See

 In GnuTLS 3.5.0 and later it is recommended to use gnutls_session_set_verify_cert for the handshake process to ensure the verification of the peer’s identity.
+That will verify the peer’s certificate, against the trusted CA store while accounting for stapled OCSP responses during the handshake; any error will be returned as a handshake error.

 void gnutls_session_set_verify_cert (gnutls_session_t session, const char * hostname, unsigned flags)